Benj1x/Notes/SAD.md

 We describe the target system's actors in actor specifications, as shown in the below figure.
 An actor specification consists of three parts: goal, characteristics, and examples.
 The goal describes-as precisely as possible-the actor's role in relation to the target system.
 The characteristics describe important aspects of actors' use of the system.
 When the actor is another system, the characteristics could include the technical interface.
 The general characteristics can be supplemented with concrete examples.
 ![Account Owner Specification](imgs/SAD/AccountOwnerSpec.png)

+#### Describe Use Cases
+The use cases are abstractions of the interactions between the system and the actors.
+Here, it is vital that you choose suitable abstractions.
+In the payment system's actor table and use-case diagrams, we named a total of eight use cases: payment, cash withdrawal, money transfer, registration, monitoring, error correction, account information, and credit information.
+Each of these use cases defines a limited interaction between one or more actors in the target system.
+We delimit a use case based on the specific actors' viewpoint and application-domain tasks.
+The goal is to collect the many possible ways of using the target system in a few well-chosen use cases.
+Taken together, your use cases should give an overview; individually they should be abstractions that are both logical and meaningful to the involved actors.
+You can produce a list of possible use cases by examining the application domain's tasks.
+To determine whether or not the use cases are actually distinct, you must describe them in greater detail.
+Because use cases are dynamic phenomena, you can desc1·ibe them using statechart diagrams or text specifications.

 ## Lecture Six - Functions

 Functions focus on what the system can do to assist actors in their work.
 When determining requirements for the functions, we ask the following question: What is the system going to do?
 In the usage activity, our question focused more on how the system would be used.
 Given that it is difficult to analyze "what" without analyzing "how," the usage and function activities are closely connected.